54754N4/Web-Wallpaper/README.md

 # Web Wallpaper
 Simple matrix web wallpaper.
 Requests microphone permissions on load which allows droplets to react based on sound.
 Otherwise, acts like a normal matrix.
+Hovering over the logo pops up a search input bar for commands or googling.

 ![Wallpaper demo image failed to load...][demo]